gaehlerm/SoftwareEngineering/README.md

 You can also utilize Copilot to extract this function.
 Just write the command "move the print statements into a dedicated function," and Copilot will take care of the rest for you.
 As always, you should pay attention to ensure that the solution is correct.
 In this case, it happened to me that Copilot suggested an incorrect solution.

 There is not much more to know about extracting functions than what I just showed here.
 It is a simple yet crucial refactoring technique.
 This is probably the most commonly used refactoring technique besides renaming.
 The only thing you have to watch out for is the variables used by the newly created function.
 If the code is inside the class, you might consider making the function a member function of the class as well.
 Otherwise, you may end up having to pass too many arguments to the function.
-Though this would be a sign of poor class design because the class has too many member variables [chapter classes].
+Though this would be a sign of poor class design because the class has too many member variables [](chapter classes).
 You may extract methods from this class later on if needed.

+### Inlining functions

 Inlining functions is the opposite process of what we have just seen and is rarely used.
 Replace a function call with the function body.
 Apparently, this makes the surrounding function longer when the copied function body has more than one line.
 This is generally not desirable because most functions are already long enough.
 Inlining functions only makes sense for one- or maybe two-line long functions, or if you are planning to refactor the surrounding function and split up the old function.
 One advantage of inlining functions is that you don't have to come up with a function name.
 Though usually this isn't a good sign if you don't know how to call a function.